alicebob/json/README.md

-Experimental Go JSON parser
+Alternative Go JSON parser

 # status

-don't use this
+Works fine for us.

 # features

 Supported types to decode into:

  * int
  * float64
  * string
  * bool
  * RawMessage
  * structs made of all of these
  * slices made of all of these
  * pointers to all of these

 Other basic types would be easy to add; I have not needed them yet.